cabalism/cabal/doc/getting-started.rst

 .. note::

-    Version bounds are recommended but widening or dropping version bound constraints on some packages, especially boot packages like base, for single-file scripts will allow the script to run with a wider range of GHC versions.
+    Widening or dropping version bound constraints on *packages included with the compiler* [#boot-packages]_, like ``base``, may allow single-file scripts to run with a wider range of compiler versions.

     .. code-block:: diff